-Before the Bell: Five things every Canadian investor needs to know
+Before the Bell: What every Canadian investor needs to know today

 The parent of Tim Hortons, which has faced rising pushback from its franchisees about its tight-fisted management style, held its annual meeting on Monday but didn’t give them a chance to air their grievances.
 Daniel Schwartz, chief executive officer of Restaurant Brands International Inc., which acquired Tim Hortons in late 2014, cut off the meeting when other companies usually take questions from the audience.

 General Motors is holding its annual meeting Tuesday where an activist shareholder has suggested splitting the stock into two classes: One for capital appreciation, the other for those who want dividends.
 The move is in response to the company's stagnant stock price.
 But the automaker’s management opposes the proposal as too risky.
+Its shares were up 0.35 per cent in premarket trading.

+Shares of Perrigo fell 2 per cent in premarket trading after the drugmaker said its chief executive officer planned to retire.

+HD Supply Holdings was down 5.5 per cent after the industrial distributor said it would sell its waterworks unit to private equity firm Clayton, Dubilier & Rice for $2.5 billion.

 More reading: David Rosenberg: Why the loonie is ripe for a huge short-covering rally